cjdbarlow/Part-One/basal_metabolic_rate.md

             * Protein ≈ 0.8
             * Fat ≈ 0.7

-Resting Energy Expenditure is given by the abbreviated Weir equation:
+Resting Energy Expenditure is given by the **abbreviated Weir equation**:

 $$ REE = 3.94 \times (FiO_2 - E_TO_2 ) + (1.1 \times VCO_2) $$ in Watts per unit time of measurement.